-Bich Dong Pagoda Entrance
+Entrance To The Bich Dong Pagoda

 Now that the drama is out of the way, let’s move on to the reason you are here.

 This is one of the most photogenic parts of the whole complex so be sure to grab some shots here.
 If it’s busy, wait a few moments for people to leave.

 This is another excellent spot for photography.
 You might be tempted to walk along the lake but don’t do that just yet, we will come back to that later.

 For now, head over the bridge and through the mysterious ancient looking gate.
-Remember the best part, entrance is free!
+Remember the best part, entrance is free.

 It would be easy to make a beeline straight for the stairs up to the second tier Pagoda, but if you have time, relax and explore the terrace on the ground level.

-The Pagoda at ground level is known as Tier 1.
-The Buddhist shrine is called ‘Ha Pagoda’.
+The Pagoda at ground level is known as Tier 1 and this Buddhist shrine is called Ha Pagoda.
 Inside you will see and smell incense.

 On the ground level, take the time to escape the big groups of tourists.
-Wander around the garden area and take in all the beautiful plants.
+Wander around the garden and take in all the beautiful plants.

-Look for a stone staircase to your immediate left.
+When you have finished at tier 1, look for a stone staircase to your immediate left.
 This leads up the side of the limestone karst called Ngu Nhac Mountain.

 Once you have looked inside, move around to the left side of the building as you face it.
 There is a narrow gap for you to squeeze through and enter the first part of the cave.